-- Gluten free grains (buckwheat, oats, quinoa, rice, etc.) - Gluten free grains can help provide your body with easily absorbed energy.
-They also tend to be easier on the digestive tract and have more nutrients when compared to processed flour and breads.
+- Gluten-free grains (buckwheat, oats, quinoa, rice, etc.) – Gluten-free grains can help provide your body with easily absorbed energy.
+They also tend to be easier on the digestive tract and have more nutrients when compared to processed flour and bread.
 These foods are also naturally high in fiber.

-- Soy Based Foods - As HRT use has dropped the use of soy based foods to combat menopausal symptoms has increased significantly.
+- Soy-Based Foods – As HRT use has dropped the use of soy-based foods to combat menopausal symptoms has increased significantly (9).
 Soy foods may have estrogenic potential which means that they might be able to help with menopausal symptoms such as hot flashes.
-Whether or not soy based products help with weight loss is up for debate.
-It's probably best to start with a trial run of high quality (organic) soy foods to see if they help in your case.
-From there you can either choose to continue or not these type of products.
-You can find soy in tempeh, tofu, soy milk, edamame and so on.
+Whether or not soy-based products help with weight loss is up for debate.
+It’s probably best to start with a trial run of high-quality (organic) soy foods to see if they help in your case.
+From there you can either choose to continue or not these types of products.
+You can find soy in tempeh, tofu, soy milk, edamame, and so on.

-- Maca - Maca is a plant based superfood which comes from a root in the Andes.
-Maca has been used for centuries to help manage infertility, improve sex drive and balance female hormones.
+- Maca – Maca is a plant-based superfood that comes from a root in the Andes.
+Maca has been used for centuries to help manage infertility, improve sex drive and balance female hormones (10).
 You can purchase maca as a powder and add it to foods or you can purchase it in capsule form as a nutritional supplement.
 Maca can be used in both men and women!

-- Flaxseed - Flaxseeds are a superfood which contains omega-3 fatty acids and many anti-oxidants.
-Flaxseeds should get special attention if you are in menopause because studies have shown that consuming flaxseed for 3 months may help reduce menopausal symptoms and improve your quality of life.
-Flaxseeds can be added to smoothies, salads or other homemade recipes.
-They don't drastically change the flavor of your food and they count as a healthy fat.
+- Flaxseed – Flaxseeds are a superfood that contains omega-3 fatty acids and many anti-oxidants.
+Flaxseeds should get special attention if you are in menopause because studies have shown that consuming flaxseed for 3 months may help reduce menopausal symptoms and improve your quality of life (11).
+Flaxseeds can be added to smoothies, salads, or other homemade recipes.
+They don’t drastically change the flavor of your food and they count as a healthy fat.
 This superfood is high in fiber as well and naturally low in carbohydrates.

-- Healthy proteins - Consuming enough healthy proteins from plants or animals will help maintain your muscle mass (and allow you to build muscle mass if you are lifting weights) which will help with your metabolism.
-Aim to consume at least 20-30% of your calories from healthy protein sources.
-This number may fluctuate based on your body size, muscle mass or how much you are exercising.
+- Healthy proteins – Consuming enough healthy proteins from plants or animals will help maintain your muscle mass (and allow you to build muscle mass if you are lifting weights) which will help with your metabolism.
+Aim to consume at least 20-30% of your calories from healthy protein sources (12).
+This number may fluctuate based on your body size, muscle mass, or how much you are exercising.

 This isn’t the only diet you can use for weight loss in menopause, but it does offer a great starting point for many women.